-Animator turned imagineer, Roland “Rolly” Crump has worked an several animated movies and attractions for the Walt Disney Company, he contributed heavily to the Haunted Mansion.
+Animator turned Imagineer, Roland “Rolly” Crump has worked on several animated movies and attractions for the Walt Disney Company, he contributed heavily to the Haunted Mansion.

 Disney writer and art director Ken Anderson came up with the wedding concept for the Haunted Mansion.

 Blaine Gibson was a legendary artist and sculptor for Disney.
 In addition to many of the leaders found in the Hall of Presidents, he also sculpted many of the pirates for the Pirates of the Caribbean attraction (which were also used as ghosts in the Haunted Mansion).

 “Story and Song from the Haunted Mansion” was illustrated by Imagineer Collin Campbell.

 Thurl Ravenscroft, whose deep voice can be heard belting out the Mansion’s theme song, “Grim Grinning Ghosts,” is tuned into the spirit realm via the large “Ravenscroft” organ in the interactive queue.